-- 1. The maximum density for this area should be 111 units per hectare. - 2.
-New multi-residential development should include units that front onto all adjacent streets. - 3.
-No additional vehicle access points to Bonaventure Drive S.E. are permitted. - 4.
-The Neighbourhood Low Rise building block applies to this area (see Map 4: Land Use Concept), and development should adhere to the policies in the Developed Areas Guidebook for that building block in addition to the policies of this Plan. - The policies in the Developed Areas Guidebook for Future Comprehensive Plan Area also apply to this Development Area.
+- 1. The maximum density for this area should be 111 units per hectare. - New multi-residential development should include units that front onto all adjacent streets. - No additional vehicle access points to Bonaventure Drive S.E. are permitted. - 4.
+The Neighbourhood Low Rise building block applies to this area (see Map 4: Land Use Concept), and development should adhere to the policies in the Developed Areas Guidebook for that building block in addition to the policies of this Plan.